 GigaVUE-OS H Series nodes support Secure Sockets Layer (SSL) decryption.
 SSL is a cryptographic protocol that adds security to TCP/IP communications such as Web browsing and email.
 The protocol allows the transmission of secure data between a server and client who both have the keys to decode the transmission and the certificates to verify trust between them.
-Out-of-band SSL decryption delivers decrypted traffic to out-of-band tools that can then detect threats entering the network.
+Passive SSL decryption delivers decrypted traffic to out-of-band tools that can then detect threats entering the network.

 SSL decryption is a pillar of the GigaSECURE Security Delivery Platform.
-For an overview of GigaSECURE, refer to the "GigaSECURE Security Delivery Platform" section in the GigaVUE-FM User's Guide.
+For an overview of GigaSECURE, refer to the "GigaSECURE Security Delivery Platform" section in the GigaVUE Fabric Management Guide.

-Configure Out-of-Band SSL Decryption Examples
+Configure Passive SSL Decryption Examples

-The following sections provide examples of out-of-band SSL decryption.
+The following sections provide examples of Passive SSL decryption.
 Refer to the following:

-- Example 1: Out-of-Band SSL Decryption with a Regular Map and SSL private key - Example 2: Out-of-Band SSL Decryption with a Regular Map and SSL server certificate - Example 3: Out-of-Band SSL Decryption with De-Duplication - Other Usage Examples
+- Example 1: Passive SSL Decryption with a Regular Map and SSL private key - Example 2: Passive SSL Decryption with a Regular Map and SSL server certificate

+- Example 3: Passive SSL Decryption with De-Duplication - · Other Usage Examples